CatchZeng/SwiftPopup/README.md

 ![IBInspectable](https://github.com/CatchZeng/SwiftPopup/raw/master/IBInspectable.png)

 #### Custom animatedTransitioning, default is  SwiftPopupShowAnimation&SwiftPopupDismissAnimation.
-If you do not like default animation, you can set showAnimation&dismissAnimation to what you want.
+If you do not like default animation, you can set showAnimation&dismissAnimation to what you want, like [ActionSheetAnimation](https://github.com/CatchZeng/SwiftPopup/blob/master/Example/SwiftPopup/ActionSheetDemo/ActionSheetAnimation.swift).

 ```swift
 showAnimation: UIViewControllerAnimatedTransitioning